SilviaSaverino/Project3-Agenda/README.md

 ## Acknowledgements

-The following people who had been helpful and supportive during the creation of 'Agenda.'
+A big thank you goes to the following people who had been helpful and supportive during the creation of 'Agenda.'

 - Francesco Rubino
 - Spencer Barriball